Sieva-cmd/My-Gallery/README.md

 - HTML - for structuring
 - css - for styling
 - Powershell for running application
-- C -for backed development
+- C - for backed development
-- Django -backend development and frontent framework
+- Django - backend development and frontent framework

 ## Running application